-The cost of replacing part of an item of property, plant and equipment and on-going costs is recognised as an asset if, and only if, it is probable that future economic benefits or service potential will flow to the Group and the cost of the item can be measured reliably.
+The cost of replacing part of an item of property, plant and equipment and on-going costs is recognised as an asset if, and only if, it is probable that future economic benefits or service potential will flow to ChristchurchNZ and the cost of the item can be measured reliably.

-All repairs and maintenance expenditure is charged to the reported surplus or deficit in the reporting period in which the expense is incurred.
+All repairs and maintenance expenditure is charged to the Statement of Comprehensive Income in the reporting period in which the expense is incurred.